Once upon a time, most people considered travel to the moon nothing but a dream. A bold idea so improbable, it seemed impossible.

 Since 2007, a network of educators in Pittsburgh, Pennsylvania have been working together—tirelessly, fearlessly, and not without failure—to turn this new dream into reality.
 A small group of a dozen or so has grown into thousands of people working across disciplines: classroom teachers, learning scientists, artists, designers, early learning educators, administrators, principals, mentors, facilitators, researchers, librarians, museum educators, program directors, edtech entrepreneurs, philanthropists, and more.
 The Remake Learning network’s mission is a new kind of moonshot: make learning engaging, relevant, and equitable for today’s young people.

 We’re many years into our journey an have many years to go, but our latest mission report has just landed: Moonshot: A Guide to Bold & Experimental Thinking in Education, shares our Moonshot approach with other educators seeking to do the impossible.

 - A history of our Moonshot Grant program, including descriptions of the 33 projects we supported in 2021 and 2022.

 - Inspiring photographs and illustrations to help you envision your own preferred future of learning.

 - A step-by-step guide to developing a “Moonshot mindset” so that you can embrace experimentation, risk, and change to make your preferred future a reality.

 - Mission reports from four of our Moonshot grantees, with details about the shifts they’ve observed and advice from project leaders.

-Sneak a peek at the publication in the preview images below, and be sure to download the PDF of the publication here.
+Sneak a peek at the publication in the preview images below.